Blue Flu (Brooklyn Nine-Nine): Plot

-Noticing that the officers report suffering infectious mononucleosis, Jake (Andy Samberg) decides to use Boyle (Joe Lo Truglio) to go to the doctor and get the diagnosis to prove the other officials are faking the reports.
-But Boyle's visit to the doctor soon turns concerning when the doctor notices a worrying sign on Boyle's testicles, which could be testicular cancer.
-Waiting for the test results causes Boyle to worry in the precinct.
-During a stakeout, he confesses to Jake that he fears dying as he won't see Nikolaj grow and miss more adventures with Jake, moving Jake to tears.
-Meanwhile, Holt and Amy (Melissa Fumero) ask other precincts for help in their under-staffed precinct.
-However, the precincts send their own "Hitchcocks and Scullys".
+Noticing that the officers were all diagnosed with infectious mononucleosis by the same doctor, Jake (Andy Samberg) sends Boyle (Joe Lo Truglio), who has had mono and is therefore immune, to the same doctor hoping that he will get the same diagnosis, proving that the other officers are faking.
+But Boyle's visit soon turns concerning when the examination reveals signs of what could be testicular cancer.
+Waiting for the test results leads Boyle to confess to Jake that he fears dying and missing seeing Nikolaj grow up as well as missing more adventures with Jake, which moves Jake to tears.

+Meanwhile, Terry (Terry Crews) and Amy (Melissa Fumero) ask other precincts for extra personnel to help out while they are under-staffed.
+However, the precincts send their own "Hitchcocks and Scullys," instead of good detectives.
 In order to motivate them, Amy gives them pedometers, promising one week of overtime to whoever has the most steps.
+Terry has been struggling to work due to a stomach bug and goes home.
+Some officers learn that he has gone home sick and, thinking he has joined the walkout, invite him to a strategy meeting.
+He forces himself to attend, intending to record it.

-Terry (Terry Crews) struggles to work due to a stomach bug and goes home.
-Holt asks Rosa (Stephanie Beatriz) for help and she provides information revealing that the officer planted the mouse in the burrito in exchange for a photo of Holt's tattoo.
-Holt shows it to O'Sullivan but he twists the situation into another to avoid calling off the Blue Flu.
-Terry manages to infiltrate the union and records the officers confessing to the deception.
-However, his stomach bug overshadows the recording and they lose evidence.
-To worsen the situation, Amy finds that the "Hitchcocks and Scullys" use massage chairs to increase their pedometers.
+Holt hires Rosa (Stephanie Beatriz) to investigate the mouse incident and she discovers evidence corroborating Holt's belief that the officer staged the incident himself.
+She gives it to Holt in exchange for a photo of Holt's tattoo, in order to collect a $2000 bounty from Jake.
+Holt shows the evidence to O'Sullivan but he twists Holt's argument against him and refuses to call off the Blue Flu.
+Terry returns from the meeting but the recording is useless since his audible gastrointestinal distress drowned out the officers talking together.
+To worsen the situation, Amy finds that the "Hitchcocks and Scullys" have been using massage chairs to fool their pedometers and haven't actually been walking their beats.

-After getting the test results, Jake and Boyle celebrate as his condition is not lethal.
-They turn the report over to O'Sullivan, proving that the other officers aren't sick.
-O'Sullivan accepts faking it but says the officers are still sick because they were exposed by Terry's visit.
+Boyle finally gets his results which reveal he merely has a treatable infection.
+He and Jake discover that the lab which did the other officers' bloodwork is responsible for the fake diagnoses.
+They give their evidence to O'Sullivan, who admits the officers were faking mono, but now they really are sick because Terry gave them all his stomach bug.
 A defeated Holt goes to the bar where Boyle gives him a talk about his fears.
 Holt then gets an idea.
-He confronts O'Sullivan at his office, proving that with fewer officers, the 99th precinct hit fewer complaints and bad records while managing to keep the crime rate unchanged.
-O'Sullivan is forced to end the Blue Flu or have the officers fired for missing work.
-As Holt addresses the precinct, Jake uses the opportunity to show Holt's tattoo (having paid $2,000 to Rosa for the photo) but the precinct is disappointed when it's just a decimal point.
-It is revealed that the photo is fake and the episode ends before Rosa says what the tattoo is.
+He confronts O'Sullivan at his office, revealing that with fewer officers, the 99th precinct had fewer complaints and bad arrests, while managing to prevent an increase in the crime rate.
+O'Sullivan is forced to admit Holt is right and he calls off the Blue Flu so Holt won't fire the officers.

+Jake interrupts Holt's end-of-shift briefing, having obtained the photo of Holt's tattoo, but the squad is disappointed when it turns out to be just a decimal point.
+Afterward it is revealed that Rosa faked the photo for Holt after he paid her more than the bounty, but the episode ends without revealing what the tattoo really is.